Art in the Library

 - Size of work/frames

-- References/other shows in which the artist has exhibited
+- References/other shows in which you have exhibited

-- Mail or email photos representative of the artist’s proposed exhibit portfolio, or provide a link to a website with an online portfolio for proposal consideration
+- Photos representative of your artwork, or a link to a website with an online portfolio for proposal consideration

 - Contact information, including phone number, address, and email address